This month in The Lab we’re working on self-care basics together.

 After you are successful, you move on to the next area you’d like to address.
 One step at a time.
 If you’re not sure, then I think getting better sleep is usually a good place to start.
 Being sleep deprived is no joke.

 Expect to drop the ball sometimes.
 That’s life and, in our line of work, there are always crazy circumstances that throw us for a loop.
 Whenever you find that your self-care practices aren’t what you’d like or need them to be, just be kind to yourself and start again.
 You’re not a failure.
 Don’t waste time or energy beating yourself up.

 Begin again, wherever you are, and start taking baby steps back towards your self-care practices or goals.
 Make it easy to succeed by lowering the bar and just get back to it in whatever way you can.

 Because you deserve it.
 Because you’re alive.
 Every one of us deserves to reserve enough time, energy, and money to take care of ourselves.
 All of us.
 No matter who we are or what we do for a living.

 But if you DO choose to work in a helping profession, then you have to engage in self-care as a professional obligation.
 It is not selfish and it doesn’t hurt or take away from those who need your help.
-Self-care is simply putting your own oxygen mask on first, ya dig?
-It’s what keeps you in the game for the long haul, doing good work.
+Self-care is simply putting your own oxygen mask on first.

-Looking for ideas to help you get started?
-Take a look at these super University of Buffalo School of Social Work’s free resources.
+Looking for more ideas to help you get started?
+Take a look at this PDF.